Seamless Multimodal Transportation Scheduling

 \section{Numerical Evaluation}

-This section provides a thorough experimental evaluation of the formulations and algorithms developed in this paper in Section~\ref{sec:algocomp}.
-We also analyze the trade-offs on different objectives and the effect of the time window length on the quality of the solutions obtained in Sections~\ref{sec:obj} and \ref{sec:tw}, respectively.
-Finally, in Section~\ref{sec:progen} we study the quality of the solution to the ILMTP-SD for more general variants of the problem, such as having express mass transit service and multiple last-mile destinations in a same CV trip.
+This section details an experimental evaluation conducted to evaluate the efficiency of the algorithms presented, sensitivity analysis on the quality of the solutions obtained, and how the solutions to the ILMTD-SD can be used in more general settings.
+Section~\ref{sec:instanceGen} describes the instances\thirdrev{, all of which are available at \url{ftp://ftp.merl.com/pub/raghunathan/LastMile-TestSet/}.} Due to company policy, we are unable to make the data and code available at the INFORMS Journal of Computing repository, but we do provide a sample instance with the structure as those used in the experiments (\url{https://github.com/INFORMSJoC}).
+Section~\ref{sec:algocomp} provides an experimental evaluation of the formulations and algorithms.
+We analyze the trade-offs on different objectives and the effect of the time window length on the quality of the solutions obtained in Sections~\ref{sec:obj} and \ref{sec:tw}, respectively.
+Finally, in Section~\ref{sec:progen} we study the quality of the solution to the ILMTP-SD for more general variants of the problem.
 All experiments were run on a machine with an Intel(R) Core(TM) i7-4770 CPU @ 3.40GHz and 16 GB RAM.
-All algorithms were implemented in \texttt{Python 2.7.6} and the ILPs are solved using \texttt{Gurobi 7.5.1}.
+All algorithms were implemented in \texttt{Python 2.7.6} and the ILPs are solved using \texttt{Gurobi 8.0.1}.